cweng6/cweng6.github.io/index.md

 ### Backgrounds

-Chao is currently a Researcher at [Anuttacon](https://www.anuttacon.com/), focusing on Audio and Multi-modal LLMs for AI native games.
-He previously conducted research and managed teams in speech and multi-modal interactions at Huawei, Tencent AI Lab, Apple's Siri, Microsoft Research, and AT&T Labs Research.
+Chao is currently a Researcher at [Anuttacon](https://www.anuttacon.com/), focusing on Audio and Multi-modal LLMs for AI-native games.
+He previously conducted research and managed teams in speech and multi-modal interactions at Huawei, Tencent AI Lab, Apple Siri, Microsoft Research, and AT&T Labs Research.
 Chao holds a Ph.D. in Electrical and Computer Engineering from the Georgia Institute of Technology.

 ### Publications